nichrishayes/ABCD_medications/README.md

 # ABCD_medications
-An r-markdown pipeline for processing medication data from the ABCD Study.
+An r-markdown pipeline for processing medication data from the ABCD Study (https://abcdstudy.org/).

 ## ABCD Raw Files ##
 This project uses variables from the following ABCD instruments [version 5.1]: